Trail Camera Pictures

 To Shoot or Not

 Should I hold off, I just started my vacation I have the rest of the week to hunt.
 Mean while, the buck moved further away, 30, 35 yards and was ready to step behind a group of small saplings.
 When I aimed and put the pin just behind his front leg, and pulled the trigger.
 As soon as I shoot the buck jumped and kicked his back legs hard.

 I listened as he ran about 20 to 25 yards down over a hill, I then heard a crash, and figured he went down.
 My brother who was hunting 300 yards away heard the crash.
 He knew I stuck one.

 I got out of my stand and started look for a blood trail, but did not see any blood the first 10 yards.
 Thinking maybe I missed him, but kept walking a few yards later I found blood sprayed all over a group of small trees/saplings.
 I then looked down the hill, and there he was lying with his head propped up on a log.
 The arrow hit both lungs and he only ran approximately 25 yards, before expired quickly, he didn’t know what hit him.
 This buck was a decent first kill; hopefully next year I can shoot his daddy.

 Shot with a Crossbow: Ten Point – Fusion, distance 34 yards.

 Congratulations Doug on a great first buck.
 Great story and trail camera pictures of him to.
 Thanks for letting me share it on here.
 Also thanks to my good friend Kelley for sending me the story and trail camera pictures.
-I wanted to tell everyone Kelley is in an awesome band called Fishing with Dynamite if you get a chance go check out their great music.
+I wanted to tell everyone Kelley is in an awesome.
+Called Fishing with Dynamite.
+If you get a chance go check out their great music.